Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-This article was contributed by Monique Skidmore, award winning anthropologist, writer Tripanthropologist, and Myanmar expert.
+This article was written by Monique Skidmore, award-winning anthropologist, writer at Tripanthropologist, and Myanmar expert.
 See her full bio at the end.

 There are so many beautiful and unusual temples or pagodas in Myanmar (Burma) that choosing which to visit can be quite the challenge.
 As one of the most devoutly Buddhist places on earth, thousands of beautiful Burmese temples have been constructed as striking symbols of devotion, as a focus of for community life and a source of comfort and merit-making.
-So, how do you choose which Myanmar pagodas to visit?
+Indeed some of the most beautiful temples in Southeast Asia are found in Myanmar.

 In truth, you could spend a lifetime exploring the temples of Burma, which are iconic symbols of Myanmar’s history, culture and spirituality.
+On top of that, Myanmar is a culturally fascinating country to visit and one of the cheapest countries for traveling in Asia.
 However, to introduce you to the best temples in Myanmar, I have narrowed it down to ten that are extra special.

 The others on the list are easy to get to – they are all within the major tourist triangle of Yangon, Mandalay and Bagan.